hedgehog125/SvelteKit-Adapter-Versioned-Worker/README.md

 // ...
 ```

-You can share any value with your Svelte config but keys have to use the types you'd expect:
+You can share any value with your Svelte config but these keys have to use the types you'd expect:
  * `"lastInfo"` -> `LastInfoProvider`
  * `"sortFile"` -> A `FileSorter` or an array of them (`MaybeArray<Nullable<FileSorter> | undefined | false>`)
  * `"configureWorkerTypescript"` -> `WorkerTypeScriptConfigHook`
  * `"onFinish"` -> `BuildFinishHook`

 ## Update Priorities and Prompts
-By default, updates have the `"patch"` priority, which doesn't prompt the user and instead relies on reload opportunities to update the app*.
+By default, updates have the `patch` priority, which doesn't prompt the user and instead relies on reload opportunities to update the app*.
 However, you can increase the priority in the `AdapterConfig`:

 ```js
 // ...